 Writing Intensive Course Resources

-Eloquentia Perfecta Writing Intensive courses are part of Saint Louis University’s rigorous and cohesive set of courses designed to cultivate “perfect eloquence” in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum.
-Courses that satisfy the Eloquentia Perfecta: Writing Intensive requirement build students’ ability to write effective prose within the context of a specific Core or disciplinary inquiry.
+Writing Intensive courses form an important part of any university’s rigorous and cohesive set of courses designed to cultivate critical thinking in writing, speaking and other forms of creative public expression.
+These courses contribute to students’ ability to write effective prose within the context of a specific disciplinary area and prepare them to write in graduate school and the workplace.

-This section of The Saint Louis Story contains projects, resources, and assignments that will help faculty at SLU satisfy writing intensive requirements, while supporting the Jesuit mission of social justice and SLU’s pursuit of place-based racial equity and justice.
+This section of The Saint Louis Story contains projects, resources, and assignments that will help faculty develop writing intensive courses that integrate place-based justice.

 Discipline specific resources.